 Tract I Highland Avenue BCP Site

-The public is invited to comment on a draft work plan being reviewed by the New York State Department of Environmental Conservation (DEC) to investigate Tract I Highland Avenue ("site") located at 3123 Highland Avenue, Niagara Falls, Niagara County.
+The public is invited to comment on a proposed remedy being reviewed by the New York State Department of Environmental Conservation (NYSDEC) to address contamination related to the Tract I Highland Avenue site ("site") located at 3123 Highland Avenue, Niagara Falls, Niagara County.
 Please see the map for the site location.
 Documents related to the cleanup of this site can be found at the locations identified below under "Where to Find Information."

 How to Comment

 NYSDEC is accepting written comments about the proposed remedial plan for 45 days, from June 10, 2014 through July 25, 2014.
 The proposed plan is available for public review at the locations identified below under "Where to Find Information."
 Please submit comments to the NYSDEC project manager listed under Project Related Questions in the "Who to Contact" area below.

 The result of the cleanup is described in the Draft Alternatives Analysis Report (AAR) prepared by Amec Environmental & Infrastructure, Inc., dated May 2014.